 Computer memory size is also governed by the binary system.
-By now you'll recognise the nattern in the develonment of microcomputers: the old Apple IIs and Commodore Pets had 8K the Sinclair Spectrum had 16K the BBC Micro had 32K the C64 had 64K, the OI, had 128K STs and Amiga's jump to 512K and 1.024K double the number of locations, you increase it from 2 to the power of 8 to 2 to the power of 16, or 65,536 locations, which is 64K
+By now you'll recognise the pattern in the development of microcomputers: the old Apple IIs and Commodore Pets had 8K, the Sinclair Spectrum had 16K, the BBC Micro had 32K, the C64 had 64K, the OL had 128K.
+STs and Amiga's jump to 512K and 1,024K.

 These numbers derive from the size of the computer's address space.
 If you give a computer an 8-bit address space, you can only identify 256 bytes which obviously isn't very useful.
-However, if you make the address space two bytes wide you don't
+However, if you make the address space two bytes wide you don't double the number of locations, you increase it from 2 to the power of 8 to 2 to the power of 16, or 65,536 locations, which is 64K.